-The project was launched in June 2020 will involve an awareness-raising campaign dedicated to assisting scientists who have been rendered refugees or are otherwise displaced by crises in their home countries.
+The project, which was launched in June 2020, will involve an awareness-raising campaign dedicated to assisting scientists who have been rendered refugees or are otherwise displaced by crises in their home countries.

 To lead the project, the collaboration hired Erin Buisse Consulting, a firm whose clients have included National Geographic and the University of Geneva.
 Erin Buisse, head consultant, has experience working with refugees, running awareness campaigns, and securing funds for the integration of refugees into national education systems.

 - Gather information on existing organizations that currently help displaced scientists;

 - Bring these organizations together online for exchanges of ideas and best practices;

 - Identify gaps in ways to help build a network of organizations interested in responding to the challenges displaced scientists face;